 The hike to the top takes approximately 2.5-3 hours, and there are several places where you can stop along the way: smaller shrines, restaurants, and a half-way point with nice views.

 5. Morita Wagami Homemade Paper Shop

 This shop has an extraordinary variety of traditional Japanese paper.
-From “Washi,” (made using mountain shrubs) to “Kyochiyogami,” (special wrapping paper), this shop has a wide array of high-quality and decorative cards, stationary, wrapping paper, and other intricate crafts.
-Although it is very easy to overlook, this shop is a gem for anyone who is interested in the delicate art of Japanese papermaking.
+From washi (made from mountain shrubs) to kyo-chiyogami (special wrapping paper), this shop has a wide array of high-quality and decorative cards, stationery, wrapping paper, and other intricate crafts.
+This store is a gem for anyone who is interested in the delicate art of papermaking.

 6. Ryoan-ji Temple – Rock Garden

 The Ryoan-ji Temple with its iconic rectangular Zen rock garden is the perfect spot to seek some tranquility.
 Even though its complete meaning is unknown, the garden demonstrates the essence of harmony and simplicity with its fifteen rock formations, moss, and patterned white gravel.

 Behind the temple are trees with delicate moss and Tsukubai, a unique stone wash-basin.
 This destination is at the top of most people’s itineraries when visiting Kyoto, so either visit in the early morning or in the early evening until right before closing time, as visitors are allowed to linger a bit.

 The Miyawaki Baisen-An fan shop has been producing fans since 1823 and has a wide array of styles for different occasions: simple, ornate, flat, small, large, for tea ceremonies, and specially-made fans for Maika and Geiko, amongst others.
 Depending on the fan, prices range from surprisingly affordable to understandably expensive.

 8. The Gardens by the Ginkaku-ji (The Silver Pavilion)